 The Lone Caner is a sad island of rum appreciation in an otherwise obdurate ocean of whisky.

 Being referred to as the ‘Caner is a wry commentary on the rabid whisky aficionados inhabiting the province, if not the country, in which I lived and the utter paucity of selections in the country I now call home; it found its origin in the Liquorature Collective, where I loudly and cheerfully bugled my preference for the extract of the cane right from the get go in 2009.
 After sampling, reviewing and writing about rums on and for Liquorature for almost four years, I decided to open up The Lone Caner as a website in its own right in March 2013.

 The site is about rum reviews and tastings and essays on producers, as well as whatever news of the rum world I feel like commenting on.
-Nothing more, though as time goes on I may bring books and photography in as well – the ‘Caner is, after all, a single person’s work and interests.
+Nothing more, though I have brought other areas of my interest into it here and there – the ‘Caner is, after all, a single person’s work.
 However, this site is primarily geared towards rums and their makers.

 A few other points:

 - I buy just about everything, and take no freebies except from my friends, who know of my passion, or the occasional formal tasting…I found that I simply didn’t believe in my own impartiality when agents and makers sent me samples, and so I deliberately eschewed the practice years back.
 I relax the rule if I have already written about and reviewed many products from a given company.
 I never solicit industry, but beg my friends a lot.

 - I have a day job, studies, other interests, and a family.
 Sometimes that interferes with the frequency of updates.
 It happens.